 How much will it cost and how does financial aid work?

 Hollins’ study abroad fee for all Hollins and affiliated programs is the regular Hollins comprehensive fee plus the study abroad administrative fee.
 Any financial aid you receive for study on campus can be applied to study abroad for one term on any Hollins or Hollins-affiliated study abroad program.
 All aid, including Hollins institutional aid, applies to a second term for any student on Hollins Abroad-London or Paris, for Spanish majors and minors in Seville, Alicante and Córdoba or Puebla, for advanced German students in Ludwigsburg, for students of Japanese in Osaka, and for students splitting a year abroad between an affiliated program (such as Limerick or Arcadia) and Hollins Abroad-London or Paris.
 Students seeking to split a year abroad between an affiliated program and London or Paris must submit an academic rationale to the Director of International Programs.
 The Director of International Programs will then review the rationale with the Vice President for Academic Affairs and make a determination on a case by case basis.
 Hollins institutional financial aid cannot be applied to a second semester on any of the other programs or to a second study abroad program in any other case.
 If student employment is part of your financial aid package, you should see Scholarships and Financial Assistance as early as possible to see if your earnings can be replaced with a different form of aid while you are abroad.

 Students applying for the School for Field Studies, ICCS/Rome, or CYA/Athens programs who receive need-based aid at Hollins must complete a program financial aid application.
 Any aid received will substitute for Hollins institutional funding.

-The fee for study abroad includes tuition, room, all or some meals depending on the program, an International Student ID Card, and comprehensive study abroad health insurance.
+The fee for study abroad includes tuition, room, all or some meals depending on the program, and comprehensive study abroad health insurance.
 In most programs it also includes some additional services, which may include group trips, a local transportation pass, museum pass, some health insurance, etc.